Global Developmental Delay in Children (3 Months–3 Years): Early Signs Every Parent Should Know

 • No Smile in Social Situations

-• Tries not to look in your face while you speak, feed or cuddle
+• Not looking at your face while you speak, feed or cuddle

 • After two months, persistent squinting